520xyxyzq/awesome-object-SLAM/README.md

 [TODO] Is it better to list them in the order of category->year->paper?
 But still not sure what's the best way to categorize them... (object representation? sensors?)
 Or maybe there is a smarter way to label papers with different categories (like a paper can be RGB + using Quadrics + ...)?

 [TODO] I think we need a more explicit decision boundary for what can be considered as object SLAM.
-Object SLAM in my opinion is `the process of building a 3D object-level environment map from local object-centric observations`.
-But there are some grey areas like dynamic object tracking v.s. dynamic SLAM.
+Object SLAM, loosely speaking, is _the process of building a 3D object-level environment map from local object-centric observations_.
+But there are some grey areas like multi-object tracking (3D) or object-centric multi-view stereo.
+Also does semantic mapping count, or we have to jointly optimize camera and object states?
+I personally don't want this list to be super long.
+It's going to be hard to maintain...

 [NOTE] Format for now: All-caps title, after which we add PDF/Code/Video/ProjPage.
 In each year, papers are sorted in alphabetic order.
 For non-opensource papers (like ICRA), I was using non-offical links (like ArXiv).